What comes to your mind when you think of SEO?

 What does this have to do with hosting?
 A high bounce rate can be caused by a slow site or server downtime — factors affected by your choice of a web host.

-Back in 2014, it announced that valid HTTPS encryption was a ranking signal.
+Back in 2014, Google announced that valid HTTPS encryption was a ranking signal.
 HTTPS allows a user’s browser or web application to securely connect with your website.
-In the announcement, Google clarified that HTTPS would be a “lightweight” ranking signal, significantly less important than things like content quality.
-As far as we know, this is still the case today.
+In the announcement, Google clarified that HTTPS would be a “lightweight” ranking signal, but that doesn’t mean site owners should treat HTTPS as anything less than a priority.

 What’s less clear is whether other security factors are ranking signals.
-Getting your site hacked and having content replaced with malware or spam can negatively affect your search rankings.
+Getting your site hacked and having content replaced with malware or spam can cause you a lot of headaches and negatively affect your search rankings.
 But either way, being up-to-date with your website security is a best practice.

 Your website host is essential to your website’s security.
 For one thing, the web hosting company is responsible for the security of its servers.
-It may also provide you with other secure hosting services, like a free SSL certificate or regular malware scans.
+It may also provide you with other secure hosting services, like a free SSL certificate issued by a Trusted Certificate Authority and regular malware scans.

 Level of Support